jsmnwltrs/js-functions/README.md

 # Javascript Functions

 This project is an exploration of javascript functions.
-I built an animal nuggetixer.
+I built an animal nuggetizer.
 I also printed some numbers to the DOM.

 ## Screenshots